Islamisation in Pakistan

 Islamisation (اسلامی حکمرانی) or Shariasation—i.e. the implementation of Islamic practices, laws, punishments, legal structures, textbooks, etc. into the governance, social fabric and legal framework of what had originally been a Muslim but primarily secular state—has a long history in Pakistan since the 1950s.
 It became the primary policy, or "centerpiece" of the government of General Muhammad Zia-ul-Haq, the ruler of Pakistan from 1977 until his death in 1988.
+The 1979 Hudud Ordinances were the most prominent moment of the legislation.

 Zia is often identified as "the person most responsible for turning Pakistan into a global center for political Islam."
 Zia-ul-Haq committed himself to enforcing his interpretation of Nizam-e-Mustafa ("Rule of the prophet" Muhammad), establishing separate Shariat judicial courts and court benches to judge legal cases using Islamic doctrine.

 New criminal offenses (of adultery, fornication, and types of blasphemy), and new punishments (of whipping, amputation, and stoning to death), were added to Pakistani law.
 Interest payments for bank accounts were replaced by "profit and loss" payments.
 Zakat charitable donations became a 2.5% annual tax.
 School textbooks and libraries were overhauled to remove un-Islamic material.

 Offices, schools, and factories were required to provide praying space.
 Zia bolstered the influence of the ulama (Islamic clergy) and the Islamic parties, and conservative scholars were often on television.
 Tens of thousands of activists from the Jamaat-e-Islami party were appointed to government posts to ensure the continuation of his agenda after his death.
 Conservative ulama were added to the Council of Islamic Ideology.